Tom Noonan: Career

-In 1986, Noonan played Francis Dolarhyde, a serial killer who kills entire families, in Michael Mann's Manhunter, the first movie to feature Hannibal Lecter.
-Another supporting role, and another collaboration with director Michael Mann was in 1995, as Kelso in Heat.
-He also played the Frankenstein monster in The Monster Squad.
+In 1986, Noonan played Francis Dollarhyde, a serial killer who kills entire families, in Michael Mann's Manhunter, the first movie to feature Hannibal Lecter.
+Another supporting role, and another collaboration with Mann was in 1995, as Kelso in Heat.
+He also played the Frankenstein monster in The Monster Squad and drug kingpin Cain in RoboCop 2.
 During the 1990s, he wrote various plays, including two that he made into movies, What Happened Was...
 (1994) and The Wife (1995).
 In the 2000s, Noonan appeared in various other movies, including a widely praised role as Sammy Barnathan in Synecdoche, New York, Charlie Kaufman's directorial debut.

 Noonan has also made numerous appearances in television series, including The X-Files (in the much-praised 1996 episode "Paper Hearts" that was written specifically for him), Law & Order: Criminal Intent, Law & Order: Special Victims Unit, Tales from the Darkside and CSI: Crime Scene Investigation (in which he starred alongside William Petersen, who played his nemesis, Will Graham, in Manhunter), and Detective Victor Huntley in Damages.
-He recently appeared on Blacklist as The Stew Maker, Louie as a doctor who takes the young Louie through the crucifixion in graphic anatomical detail.
+He appeared on Blacklist as The Stew Maker, Louie as a doctor who takes the young Louie through the crucifixion in graphic anatomical detail.
 He also portrayed the Reverend Nathaniel Cole in the AMC original series Hell on Wheels.

 In 2015, Noonan voiced all of the supporting characters in Duke Johnson and Charlie Kaufman's stop-motion comedy-drama film Anomalisa, for which he won the San Diego Film Critics Society Award for Best Supporting Actor.